Wonderful service from start to finish.

 - The defendant has paid the whole amount owed before the date judgement was entered

-- The defendant has filed an acknowledgment of service and/or defence within the time limits.
+- The defendant has filed an acknowledgement of service and/or defence within the time limits.

 Government Consultation – need for reform